psons/test_data_eg/README.md

 The swift version might not be using a flat OID scheme to generate IDs.

 ## In this scheme:
-Subobjectives are not supported.
+SubObjectives are not supported.
-Attributes use camel cas instead of snake case names
+Attributes use camel case instead of snake case names
  - (todoMaxTask: vs todo_max_tasks:)

 # React Task Blotter
-The JS version uses a hieracical path style ID where the task ID include the parent objective ID and Goal ID.
+The JS version uses a hierarchical path style ID where the task ID include the parent objective ID and Goal ID.